 The Port shall assess and interview the three (3) most senior qualified applicants for the position (or the number of qualified applicants, if fewer than three).
 After the assessment period and interview, the promotional team (including the bargaining unit member on the team) will jointly consider which applicant should be selected for the position.
 The Port has the discretion for selection of employees for promotion to AOS/SOC.
 However, if the Port deems the qualifications of two candidates to be equal, seniority shall be the deciding factor in choosing between the two candidates.
-The Port's decision regarding promotion/hire cannot be arbitrary or capricious.
-In the event no internal applicant (AVSEC Trainer or SAS) is qualified to fill an AOS or SOC opening, the employer may fill the position externally using equivalent or greater qualifications.
+In the event no internal applicant (AVSEC Training Operations Specialist or SAS) is qualified to fill an AOS or SOC opening, the employer may fill the position externally using equivalent or greater qualifications.